Bookstore Finances

 Active Students: people who are committed to attending classes and office hours and doing all of the homework assignments.
 20 Active Students tickets are available.
 (Note: Active Students who are not store owners will be asked for a letter from the store owner stating that the support the student taking the course and are willing to listen to feedback from homework assessments.)

-Auditing Students: people who may attend live or watch the videos, and who will not e doing homework assignments.
+Auditing Students: people who may attend live or watch the videos, and who will not be doing homework assignments.
 20 Auditing Student tickets are available.

-The course is $400, with discounts available for members of NAIBA, CALIBA, NEIBA, MIBA, GLIBA, SIBA, and MPIBA.
+The course is $400, with discounts available for members of NAIBA, CALIBA, MIBA, GLIBA, SIBA, PNBA, and MPIBA.
 Find out what support your Regional Trade Association offers on our website.

 Registration Requirements